Emma Yhnell: Research and career

 Following her doctoral studies, Yhnell worked as a post-doctoral researcher for the Brain Repair Group, then the Neuroscience and Mental Health Research Institute, at Cardiff University.
-She was named a Research Fellow in 2016, and briefly worked as a consultant for Neem Biotechnology.
+She was named a Research Fellow in 2016, and worked as a consultant for Neem Biotechnology.

-Yhnell currently works as a Lecturer in the School of Biosciences at Cardiff University.
+Yhnell currently works as a Reader in the School of Biosciences at Cardiff University.
 Her research is on Huntington's disease, a rare genetic brain disorder which causes cognitive, motor, and psychiatric problems.
 She held a Health and Care Research Wales Fellowship to investigate the potential of computerised cognitive training for people with Huntington's disease, translating her findings from her PhD into the clinical setting with patients.

-She is a Fellow of the Higher Education Academy, a British Neuroscience Association Local Group Representative, and a member of the FENS Communication Committee.
+She is a National Teaching Fellow, Senior Fellow of the Higher Education Academy, a British Neuroscience Association former Local Group Representative, and a member of the FENS Communication Committee.

 Science communication and public engagement

 Yhnell's public engagement work has included speaking at the Hay Festival of Literature & Arts (2018), Soapbox Science (a series of events promoting women working in science) (2018), Cheltenham Science Festival (2019), and Pint of Science (2018) (a festival communicating scientific developments to the general public).
 In March 2016, Yhnell attended the Westiminster Parliament of the United Kingdom to present on the potential of using games to train the brain, to improve cognition and movement, as part of the national competition SET for Britain.
 She took part in the Royal Society's Pairing Scheme which aims to bring science to the attention of Parliamentarians and civil servants, she was paired with Kevin Brennan MP.
 She was a speaker at TEDx Cardiff University in 2017.

 She contributed to the book How the Brain Works: The Facts Visually Explained for the publisher Dorling Kindersley (DK), published in March 2020.